vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

-and gradually attained by the Nation and that, while the Nation may pray and petition to the Government as part of the constitutional agitation and seek the redress of grievances or the fruition of political aspira- tions, the Nation will mainly rely on its owti endeavours to accomplish the object.
+and gradually attained by the Nation and that, while the Nation may pray and petition to the Government as part of the constitutional agitation and seek the redress of grievances or the fruition of political aspira###tions, the Nation will mainly rely on its owti endeavours to accomplish the object.
 Swadeshi, Boycott, and National Education are the three most potent weapons given into our hands by the National Congress, and